alexispurslane/jjdag/README.md

 ## Features

-- Browse the jj log tree with dynamic folding/unfolding of commits and file diffs
+- Browse the jj log tree with dynamic folding/unfolding of commits and file diffs.
-- Multi-key command sequences with contextual help popups.
+- Multi-key command sequences with transient-menu style help popups.
 For example type `gpa` to run `jj git push --all`, or `gpt` to run `jj git push --tracked`, or `ss` to squash the selected revision into its parent.
-- Output from jj commands is displayed in the bottom panel
+- Output from jj commands is displayed in the bottom panel.
-- Mouse support
+- Mouse support: left click to select, right click to toggle folding, and scroll wheel to scroll.

 ## Supported jj commands